-A total of 22 taxa were recorded within the transects, 14 of these were native plants, and eight weed species were present.
+In 2022, a total of 20 taxa were recorded within the transects, ten of these were native plants, and ten weed species were present.

-Species richness had increased slightly from previous years and plant density had decreased slightly (Figure 4).
-Species diversity index had also slightly decreased and was equal to the analogue average (Figure 5).
+Species richness had decreased slightly from previous years and plant density had increased slightly (Figure 11).

-Vegetation cover has increased since previous years, and so too has weed cover (Figure 10).
+Vegetation cover has increased since previous years, and so too has weed cover (Figure 12).

 T9 and T10 met the completion criteria target for plant density (m2) and species richness (25m2).
-All sites met the completion criteria targets for not having any WoNS or declared plants present (Table 7).
+All sites met the completion criteria targets for not having any WoNS or declared plants present (Table 9).

 Relative weed cover rated poorly for all sites.
 Ward's weed (Carrichtera annua) was a weed that was present at all sites.
 Iceplant (Mesembryanthemum crystallinum) was dominant at sites T9 and T10.
-Bearded oat (Avena barbata) was dominant at T11, and this is evident in the photo at Figure 17.
+Bearded oat (Avena barbata) was dominant at T11, and this is evident in the photo at Figure 14.

-Figure 13: Mean species richness and total plant density of the Slippery's Paddock Rehabilitation sites
+Figure 11: Mean species richness and total plant density of the Slippery's Paddock Rehabilitation